daihocmo/learn-vietnamese/docs/routine.md

 ## Day 4

-### Stage: Learning kanji and new words: Using Anki for the first time.
+### Stage: Learning new words: Using Anki for the first time.

 Today you'll be: